Former Zappos CEO Tony Hsieh’s Family Chronicles Drug Use

 The 24 kilos of methylenedioxy-methylamphetamine (MDMA), also commonly called ecstasy, that were found in Rotterdam is a minuscule fraction of the synthetic drug that comes out of the Netherlands.
 The Netherlands is one of the world’s largest producers of ecstasy and amphetamines.
 The European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) reports that, “criminal groups from the Netherlands and Belgium are the main producers and traffickers in the field of synthetic drugs in Europe.”
 The production of MDMA is concentrated in Belgium and the Netherlands, and has become an increasing issue over the years.
 The Netherlands is not only a major illicit drug producer, it can be considered the main European logistical hub for cross-border drug trafficking.
 The U.S. Drug Enforcement Administration (DEA) stated that seized drugs were mainly produced in clandestine laboratories in the Netherlands and Belgium.

 MDMA is a stimulant and hallucinogen that produces euphoric effects and is often consumed in the nightlife scene.
 Although overdoes from MDMA are uncommon, there are a number of health risks associated with this drug.
 Regular use of MDMA can lead to depression, impulsivity, lack of appetite, concentration difficulties, sleep disturbances, and heart disease.
 Decreased cognitive function has occurred after a 2-year period of heavy use.
 When someone takes MDMA, it releases large amounts of serotonin in the brain, making them feel good.
 However, when the drug wears off, the brain will be depleted of serotonin and users may experience negative psychological effects days after using the drug.
 Addiction and abuse of drugs like MDMA fuel the dangerous illicit drug trade.
-Situations like the shipping containers turned torture chambers are often linked back to criminal groups that have stake in drug distribution.
+Situations similar to the shipping containers in the Netherlands are often linked back to criminal groups that have stake in drug distribution.